Preparing your Havanese for Winter Weather

 As you can see most Havanese can deal with the snow.
 Most Havanese don’t object to a winter walk, sledding with the kids or joining in on the snowball fight.
 There are some things you can do to maximize your Havanese dog’s comfort and ensure their safety while enjoying the winter months.

-- Paw pads: Ask the groomer to not cut the hair too short between the pads.
+- can you buy prednisone over the counter in mexico Paw pads: Ask the groomer to not cut the hair too short between the pads.
 The hair should be long enough to provide a barrier between ice and snow.
 Those who live in the city may find that the cold concrete and salt can be pretty harsh on their pups paws and may want to consider using a natural paw wax.

 - Coat: Consider a coat.
 I know what some of you(guys)may be thinking, So I’ll just say this, imagine having to crawl on the cold sidewalk when it’s 10 degrees in the morning.
 You do not have to dress your dog up if that’s not your jam.
 Just have a coat on hand for those really cold days.